European bee-eater: Predation of honey bees

 If an apiary is set up close to a bee-eater colony, a larger number of honey bees are eaten because they are more abundant.
 However, studies show the bee-eaters do not intentionally fly into the apiary, rather they feed on the insects caught on pastures and meadows within a radius of 12 km from the colony, this maximum distance being reached only when there is a lack of food.
 Observations show that the birds actually enter the apiary only in cold and rainy periods, when the bees do not leave the hive and other insect prey are harder for the bee-eaters to detect.

 Many bee-keepers believe that the bee-eaters are the main obstacle causing worker bees not to forage, and instead stay inside the hives for much of the day between May and the end of August.
 However, a study carried out in eucalyptus forest in the Alalous region, 80 km east of Tripoli, Libya, showed that the bee-eaters were not the main obstacle of bee foraging, which is the opposite of what beekeepers think.
 The foraging rate was higher in presence of the birds than in their absence in some cases.
 The average bird meal consisted of 90.8% honey bees and 9.2% beetles.

 Predation is more likely when the bees are queening or during peak migrations, from late March till mid-April, and in mid-September.
 Hives close to or under trees or overhead cables are also at increased risk as the birds pounce on flying insects from these perches.

+In order to keep bee-eaters at bay, some apiarists utilize falcon kite scarecrows (fake falcons), since bee-eaters are frightened of falcons, predators of bee-eaters.
+Another preventive measure is a bioacoustic bird repeller, which releases the sound of different birds of prey which are predators of the bee-eater.

+In culture

+With the help of a Motifs Advisory Group, the Governing Council of the European Central Bank selected a "bee-eater colony in a sand wall on the side of a large, confined river valley along a riverbank" as a potential front motif for the 2020s redesign of the 20€ banknote, with the reverse featuring the building of the European Central Bank.